 VIRGINIA, ILL.-Glad Tidings Assembly here recently concluded two weeks of services with Evangelists Elizabeth DeGreef and Arlene Cooper of Newton, Iowa.

 The evangelists' ministry in sermon and song proved to be a real blessing to the church.
-Results
+Results are still being seen.

--Helen Cox and Mabel Brown,
+-Helen Cox and Mabel Brown, pastors

-WINSTON-SALEM, N. C .-

-Some 20 or more persons were

-saved during special services at First Assembly here with Evangelist Bob Watters.
-Several were touched in body, and a number received the baptism in the Holy
+WINSTON-SALEM, N. C .-Some 20 or more persons were saved during special services at First Assembly here with Evangelist Bob Watters.
+Several were touched in body, and a number received the baptism in the Holy Spirit.

-Spirit.
 Many visitors attended.

-Prior to these meetings, the record Sunday school attendance was tendance reached 208.
+Prior to these meetings, the record Sunday school attendance was 157.
+On the second Sunday attendance reached 208.
 Average for the month was 173.